bytecodealliance/wasi-rs/crates/wasip3/README.md

 Using this crate requires Rust 1.90.0.
 If you're using this before 2025-09-18 you'll want to use the beta channel of Rust.
-You'll also want to use this crate with the `wasm32-wasip2` crate (the Rust compiler does not currently have a `wasm32-wasip3` target).
+You'll also want to use this crate with the `wasm32-wasip2` target (the Rust compiler does not currently have a `wasm32-wasip3` target).

 # Development